 - About 18% of adults aged 20-69 have one form of hearing loss in both ears from among those who report 5 or more years of exposure to very loud noise at work.
 This is much greater than the 5.5% of those who report no occupational noise exposure.

-- Only 16% of adults aged 20-69 who could benefit from using hearing aids, have every used them.
-This is because the risks are not known and loss of hearing is accepted as due course rather than addressed.
+- Only 16% of adults aged 20-69 who could benefit from using hearing aids, have ever used them.
+This is because the risks are not known and loss of hearing is accepted as a due course rather than addressed.

 So now you know the risks and potential damages it is important to safeguard one of your most important senses from possible danger.
 Those of you who work in a noisy environment, especially those who are surrounded by sounds over 85 decibels, must consider hearing protection.

 - Entertainment/Event Staff

 At onedirect.co.uk we offer a wide range of ear defenders to suit you and your company’s needs.